List of content you will read in this article:

 - Getting back up by using Duplicator Plugin

-- Transfer backup file and Import your WordPress site to the new host
+- Transfer backup file and import your WordPress site to the new host

 Install and Setup Duplicator for Easy Migration

 The first thing you need to do is install and activate the free Duplicator plugin on the website that you want to move.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Duplicator is a free plugin that we highly recommend.
 You can also use it to move your website to a new domain name without losing SEO.
 However, in this article, we will walk you through how to use it to migrate your WordPress site from one host to another with zero downtime.

-First thing you need to do is go to your WordPress admin area and click on Plugins » Add New.
+The first thing you need to do is go to your WordPress admin area and click on Plugins » Add New.
 Search for the Duplicator plugin and install it.

-Getting back up by using Duplicator Plugin
+Getting a backup using the Duplicator Plugin

-Next, you need to click the ‘Create New’ button in the top right corner.
+Step 2: Next, you need to click the ‘Create New’ button in the top right corner.

-After that, click the Next button and follow the steps to create your package.
+Step 3: After that, click the Next button and follow the steps to create your package.

 The archive file is a copy of your complete website, and the installer file will automate the installation process for you.

-This is usually-> File manager /username/public_html/
+This is usually can be found in: File manager /username/public_html/

-Make sure that your root directory is completely empty.
+Step 2: Make sure that your root directory is completely empty.
 Some web hosting companies automatically install WordPress when you sign up.
 If you have WordPress installed in your root directory, then you need to delete WordPress first.

-Before you run the installer on the new host, you will need to create a MySQL database on your new hosting account.
+Step 3: Before you run the installer on the new host, you will need to create a MySQL database on your new hosting account.
 If you have already created a MySQL database, then you can jump to the next step.

-After creating the MySQL database, you need to scroll down to the MySQL Users section.
+Step 6: After creating the MySQL database, you need to scroll down to the MySQL Users section.

-Next, provide a username and password for your new user and click on the ‘Create a user’ button.
+Step 7: Next, provide a username and password for your new user and click on the ‘Create a user’ button.

 Your database is now ready to be used with WordPress.
-Be sure to make note of the database name, username, and password.
+Be sure to make a note of the database name, username, and password.
 You’ll need that information in the next step.

-Now we’re ready to run the installer.
+Step 9: Now, we’re ready to run the installer.
 Navigate to the following address in your browser window, replacing example.com with your domain name:

 The installer will run a few tests and will show you ‘Pass’ next to archive and validation tests.

-You need to check the terms & conditions checkbox and continue by clicking on the Next button.
+Step 10: You need to check the terms & conditions checkbox and continue by clicking on the Next button.

 Step 11: Now, you will be asked to enter your MySQL host, database name, username, and password.
 Your host will likely be localhost.
 After that, you will enter the details of the database you created in the previous step.

-Click on the next button to continue.
+Step 12: Click on the next button to continue.

 Duplicator will now import your WordPress database from the archive zip into your new database.

-Next, it will ask you to update site URL or Path.
+Step 13: Next, it will ask you to update the site URL or Path.
 Since you are not changing domain names, you DON’T need to change anything here.
 Simply click on the next button to continue.

 Duplicator will run the final steps and will show you the login button.